right-rudder/blitz/src/content/blog/flight-school-safety-how-blitz-aviation-keeps-students-confident-and-secure.md

 description: "Discover how Blitz Aviation prioritizes flight school safety through rigorous training, FAA standards, and a culture of confidence that reassures students and parents alike."
 pubDate: "September 16 2025"
 heroImage: "/src/assets/images/ground-school-at-blitz-aviation.webp"
+heroImageAlt: "Women making an explanation while pointing to writing on a white board"
 ---

 _"The three most important things in aviation are safety, safety, and safety."_